Aftab0904/Project_Recall_AI_Therapist/Streamlit_UI_Version/README.md

-# Mentra Recall: AI Therapy Memory System (Streamlit Edition)
+# Project Recall: AI Therapy Memory System

 This is the Streamlit-powered prototype of **Project Recall**, an exploratory system designed for AI mental-health companions.